SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 ~~~~~~~~~~
 {: #sav_src title="Priority ranking for the SAV information sources"}

 {{sav_src}} presents a priority ranking for the SAV-specific Information and general information.
-SAV-specific Information has higher priority (i.e., 1) than the general information (i.e., 2), since the inter-domain SAVNET architecture uses the SAV-specific information to carry ASes' prefixes and their legitimate incoming interfaces for an AS based on the real data-plane forwarding paths of prefixes.
+SAV-specific Information has higher priority (i.e., 1) than the general information (i.e., 2), since the inter-domain SAVNET architecture uses the SAV-specific information to carry the more accurate information which comprises ASes' prefixes and their legitimate incoming interfaces.
 Therefore, once the SAV-specific information for a prefix is available within the SIB, the inter-domain SAVNET generate the SAV table based on the information from the SAV-specific information; otherwise, the inter-domain SAVNET generate the SAV table based on the information from the general information.
 In other words, the inter-domain SAVNET architecture assigns priorities to the information from different SAV information sources, and always generate the SAV table using the information with the high priority.

 ~~~~~~~~~~
 +-----+------+------------------+---------+------------------------+